blm-2020.jpg

 Welcome Event for Students of Color

 Meet new people, build community, and have cookies!
-Whether you are new to the College of Education or returning, undergraduates are welcome to join us for this event on Thursday, August 25 from 4-5pm and connect with future educators.
-Please register here
+Whether you are new to the College of Education or returning, undergraduate students are welcome to join us for this event to connect with future educators and meet staff and faculty.

 Aspiring Educators

-This organization is a registered student organization and an affiliate of the Iowa State Education Association (ISEA) and the National Education Association (NEA).
-Joining Aspiring Educators will provide teacher education students opportunities to attend ISEA-sponsored conferences and to work with local high school students interested in exploring education as a future career.
+I am the advisor for this registered student organization and affiliate of the Iowa State Education Association (ISEA) and the National Education Association (NEA).
+Joining Aspiring Educators will provide teacher education students opportunities to attend ISEA-sponsored conferences as well as campus chapter meetings and events.
 Fill out this form to join.

 Study Sessions

-Join us for an ongoing series of monthly study sessions in the Baker Teacher Leader Center from 4-7pm on the following Tuesdays: Sept.
-20, Oct.
-18, Nov.
-15, and Dec.
-13. Feel free to bring friends or study groups, or just come to be in community.
+Join us for an ongoing series of monthly study sessions in the Baker Teacher Leader Center.
+Bring friends or study groups, or just join us to be in community.
 This event is open to undergraduate and graduate students.

 Professional woman smiles into camera.